Interpreting the Originality Report from Urkund (Ouriginal)

 3. To access the source, click on the three dots on the right and select Go to source.
 This will take you to the original source (as long as it is web/internet accessible).

-The example shows how to access a school assignment from Victoria University.
+These steps show how to download a matched assignment submission from Victoria University.

 1. From the Findings tab where you can locate the source (bottom right of the screen), click on Profile in the top left of the window, then select Sign in.

-2. Select the Victoria University from the Institution list, then click Sign in via Institution which will take you to the VU log in portal.
+2. Select Victoria University from the Institution dropdown list, then click Sign in via Institution and log in with your VU account.

-3. After a successful log in, you will be directed to overview page as in Navigating the Overview page.
+3. After a successful login, you will be directed to the overview page.
 Go to Matching Text in the Findings section to return to the Student Assignment source.

 The document in the report does not contain any formatting, images or tables.
 To view the original format in which the document was submitted in, you will need to view the submission in the dropbox.